How To Use The WordPress Classic Content Editor

 - List item 2

 - List item 3

-10. Ordered list – Choose this option to turn your text into an ordered list like the example below:
+10. Ordered list – Click this button to turn selected content into an ordered list, e.g.:

 - List item 1